Among other trending stocks here is the researched list of top 5 defence stocks to invest in.

 Mazagon Dock Shipbuilders’ potential size was previously limited to P75I submarine orders — with opportunistic titles like NGOPV (Navy’s next-generation offshore patrol boats NGOPVs) (Navy Next Generation offshore patrol vessel).

 However, management is increasingly forthright about potential prospects in this domain.
 Mazagon identifies INR 1.6 trillion in opportunities in the short to medium run: NGC (Next Generation Corvette) (INR 330 billion), P75I (INR 430 billion), MDD (INR 500 billion), and a recurrence of P17A.
 (INR 350 bn).
-However, in the short to medium term, NGC and P75I will be significant drivers.
+However, in the short to medium term, NGC and P75I will be significant drivers for Mazagon Dock Shipbuilders Ltd and other defence stocks in the country.

 Data Patterns (India) Ltd

 Data Patterns (India) Ltd is a Chennai-based electronics solution and systems firm with significant interests in the Defence and aerospace sectors.
-Its expertise is powered by reusable building block models, in which it creates basic modules (“COTS” — Commercial OffTheShelf) used to build systems and subsystems.
+Its expertise is powered by reusable building block models, in which it creates basic modules (“COTS” — Commercial OffTheShelf) used to build systems and subsystems, it is fourth in the list of defence stocks in India.

 At its 100,000-square-foot plant in Chennai, the company produces 1,000+ building blocks and 60+ systems/subsystems products.
 It has constructed a new, nearby manufacturing plant at INR 1.8 billion.